chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-flow-around-cylinder/2d-transient-flow-around-cylinder.rst

 Results
 -------

-The time evolution of the drag and lift coefficients is obtained from a Gnuplot script available in the example folder by launching:
+The time evolution of the drag and lift coefficients is obtained from a Gnuplot script available in the example folder by launching in the same directory the following command:

 .. code-block:: text

-  gnuplot postprocess.gnu
+  gnuplot -c "./postprocess.gnu" "./Re200"

+where ``./postprocess.gnu`` is the path to the provided script and ``./Re200`` is the path to the directory that contains the simulation results (specified in the ``simulation control`` subsection).
+The figure, named ``CL-CD.png``, is outputted in the directory ``./Re200``.

 .. note::